 When you talk to God, you are humbly trusting in Him as your heavenly Father.
 And He has promised:

 If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask Him?
 (Matthew 7:11)

 Yahuwah Wants to Hear Your Voice!

-O my dove, that art in the clefts of the rock, in the secret places of the stairs, let me see thy countenance, let me hear thy voice; for sweet is thy voice, and thy countenance is comely.
+O my dove, that art in the clefts of the rock, in the secret places of the stairs, let me see thy countenance, let me hear thy voice; for sweet is thy voice, and thy countenance is comely (beautiful).
 (Song of Songs 2:14)

 Do you see what Yahuwah is saying to you?!

 So tell Him with your voice, what’s on your mind and what’s hidden deep in your heart.
-You won’t surprise Him, you’ll delight Him!
+You will not surprise Him, you will delight Him!